top of page

 Blessed are those who mourn, for they shall be comforted" (Matthew 5:4)

-The loss of a loved one through death or divorce can be devastating, especially for children and teens who need support.
+The loss of a loved one through natural death, suicide or even divorce can be devastating.
 Jesus' life, death and resurrection offers consolation when we realize that our loved ones have a chance at eternal happiness with God.
 We can also reach out to the Blessed Mother in our time of pain and grief, as she understood the depth of loss after losing her only Son.

-Through each stage of grief and healing, there is also one-on-one support for you and your loved ones through the Family Life Office's Healing Hearts ministry.
+Through each stage of grief and healing, there is also one-on-one support for you and your loved ones through the Family Life Office's ministries.

 Healing Hearts for Children and Teens.
 Children are often the "forgotten" mourners when a loved one dies.
 Children or teens who have lost a parent through death or from divorce grieve differently than adults and should not grieve alone through such a traumatic period.
 Without adequate support, children may grow up to be more at risk for promiscuity, drug abuse, depression or even suicide.